-Argument Description gre-Specifies outer IPv4/GRE headers. strip-header (continued) qtp, isl-Specifies header and trailer of ISL or GTP-encapsulated packets (tunneled packets). mpls, mpls+vlan, vlan, vntag, vxlan-Specifies MPLS headers, VLAN headers, MPLS and VLAN headers, VN-Tag, or VXLAN headers.
+Argument Description Tag, or VXLAN headers. strip-header (continued) gtp, isl-Specifies header and trailer of ISL or GTP- encapsulated packets (tunneled packets). mpls, mpls+vlan, vlan, vntag, vxlan-Specifies MPLS headers, VLAN headers, MPLS and VLAN headers, VN- Tag, or VXLAN headers.
 For VXLAN headers, you can either strip all VXLAN packets with a matching header value or, alternatively, enter a value of 0 for the VXLAN ID to strip the headers from all VXLAN packets.
-The syntax is as follows: (config) # gsop alias <alias> strip-header vxlan <0-(2^24-1)> Refer to the "GigaSMART Header Stripping" section in the GigaVUE-FM User's Guide for details. trailer Specifies the trailer GigaSMART operation and whether to include or remove add crc <enable | disable> <srcid <enable | the GigaSMART trailer with this operation. disable> The Gigamon trailer is mandatory for some features (for example, including a remove Source ID field indicating the port where a packet arrived on the GigaVUE H Series node) and optional for others (slicing and masking).
-The arguments are as follows: • crc-Specifies whether to include the original packet's CRC as a field in the trailer.
-NOTE: The modified packet's actual CRC is always recalculated to reflect its new length.
-This argument only specifies whether to include the original packet's CRC as a field in the trailer. srcid-Specifies whether to include the Source ID field as a field in the trailer.
+The syntax is as follows: (config) # gsop alias <alias> strip-header vxlan <0-(2^24-1)></alias> Refer to the "GigaSMART Header Stripping" section in the GigaVUE-FM es the trailer GigaSMART operation and whether to include or e the GigaSMART trailer with this operation. gamon trailer is mandatory for some features (for example, including ce ID field indicating the port where a packet arrived on the GigaVUE es node) and optional for others (slicing and masking).
+The ents are as follows: crc -Specifies whether to include the original packet's CRC as a field in the trailer.
+The modified packet's actual CRC is always recalculated to reflect The modified packet's actual CRC is always recalculated to reflect w length.
+This argument only specifies whether to include the al packet's CRC as a field in the trailer. srcid-Specifies whether to include the Source ID field as a field in the trailer.
 The Source ID field indicates the port where a packet entered the Gigamon Visibility Platform. remove-Specifies the trailer to remove.
 This argument cannot be combined with other operations.
 It is useful in situations where you have cascade connections-a tool port receiving packets with a GigaSMART trailer is physically cabled to a GigaVUE network port, sending the packets received on the tool port back into a GigaVUE H Series node.
 In cases like these, you may want to remove the GigaSMART trailer before the packets are forwarded to other tools.

-Refer to the "Using GigaSMART Trailers" section in the GigaVUE-FM User's Guide for details.
+'''

 tunnel-decap type

-custom <portsrc <0-65535> portdst
+custom <portsrc <0-65535>

+portdst

 <0-65535>>

 erspan flow-id <0-1023>

 gmip portdst <0-65535>

 l2gre key <0~(2^32-1)>

-vxlan <portsrc <0-65535> portdst <1-65535>
+vxlan <portsrc <0-65535>

+portdst <1-65535>

 vni <0~(2^24-1)>>

+'''